 If it’s not for commercial use, you can go the cheap route.
 Buy an infrared camera for your cell phone.
 They work great.

-If you’re looking for an infrared camera for your cell phone, check out one of the two listed below.
+If you’re looking for an infrared camera for your cell phone, click on one of my links below for a detailed review of the top 2.

 1. Thermal Imaging Camera For Camping